Watch Bring Me The Horizon debut 'Kool-Aid' and duet with Bad Omens' Noah Sebastian as they kick off UK tour in Cardiff

 Opening the gig with 2023 single ‘DArkside’, Oli Sykes and co. treated the crowd to the first performance of ‘Kool-Aid’.
 The latter song was released earlier this month as the latest preview to the group’s upcoming album ‘POST HUMAN: NeX GEn’.

 Sykes instructed the audience to participate in “the first circle pit ever to this song” during the breakdown.
-“Way, way, way bigger,” he continued.
+“Way, way, way bigger,” he demanded.
 “Way fucking bigger!
 Are you ready?”

 At the end of the blistering performance, the frontman and his bandmates were surrounded by roaring pyrotechnics.
 Check out the fan-shot videos here: